 In short, "coupon" tells you what the bond paid when it was issued.
 The yield—or “yield to maturity”—tells you how much you will be paid in the future.
 Here’s how it works.

 Coupon vs. Yield to Maturity

 A bond has a variety of features when it's first issued, including the size of the issue, the maturity date, and the initial coupon.
-For example, the U.S. Treasury might issue a 30-year bond in 2017 that's due in 2047 with a “coupon” of 2 percent.
-This means that an investor who buys the bond and who owns it until face value can expect to receive 2 percent per year for the life of the bond, or $20 for every $1000 he invested.
+For example, the U.S. Treasury might issue a 30-year bond in 2019 that's due in 2049 with a coupon of 2%.
+This means that an investor who buys the bond and owns it until 2049 can expect to receive 2% per year for the life of the bond, or $20 for every $1000 they invested.

 Let's fast-forward 10 years down the road and say that interest rates go up in 2029.
 That means new Treasury bonds are being issued with yields of 4%.
-If an investor could choose between a bond yielding 4 percent and a 2-percent bond, he would take the 4-percent bond every time.
+If an investor could choose between a 4% bond and a 2% bond, they would take the 4% bond every time.
 As a result, if you want to sell the bond with a 2% coupon, the basic laws of supply and demand force the price of the bond to fall to a level where it will attract buyers.